-- 1. This procedure does not treat presbyopia, a condition common in patients age 40 or older in which the eye loses its ability to change power to allow focusing of both near and distant objects.
-Even with a successful surgery and an accurate intraocular lens calculation targeted to correct the eye's distance vision, close vision will usually remain blurred for presbyopic patients.
-Patients age 40 or older are likely to require bifocals or reading glasses to improve their near vision. - 2.
-The phakic lens does not correct astigmatism. - 3.
-The results of this surgery cannot be guaranteed, and glasses may still be required for sharpest vision for distance, for night driving or other activities performed in low light, for reading or, for all of these activities. - 4.
+- 3. The results of this surgery cannot be guaranteed, and glasses may still be required for sharpest vision for distance, for night driving, or other activities performed in low light, for reading or, for all of these activities. - 4.
 With increasing age, patients are likely to develop cataracts.
-If the cataracts are significant enough to cause visual problems, the phakic implant may need to be removed so that the eye can undergo cataract removal with or without implantation of an artificial intraocular lens.
+If the cataracts are significant enough to cause visual problems, the phakic implant may need to be removed so that the eye can undergo cataract removal with implantation of a different artificial intraocular lens.